modelica/ModelicaSpecification/RationaleMCP/0034/ternary.md

 ## Expressions with Ternary

-Logical operations on `Ternary` are defined according to Kleene, where `unknown` can be thought of as representinc uncertainty about being `true` or `false`.
-With this interpretation the Kleene logic tables then follow from the Boolean logic.
+The logical connectives `not`, `and` and `or` on `Ternary` are defined in accordance with Kleene, where `unknown` can be thought of as representinc uncertainty about being `true` or `false`.
+With this interpretation the truth tables then follow from the Boolean logic.

 For example, to evaluate `false or unknown`, one has to consider both possible outcomes for the uncertain operand, meaning that the result might be ither `false or false` or `false or true`.
 Since the different outcomes don't agree, the result of the operation is uncertain, represented by `unknown`.